ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 ### Can I use the file extension \*.module.css?

 Yes!
-You may use `*.module.css` to indicate the stylesheets that are for CSS modules. `type-css-modules` will create declaration files with the extension `*.module.css.d.ts`.
+You can use `*.module.css` to indicate the stylesheets that are for CSS modules. `type-css-modules` will create declaration files with the extension `*.module.css.d.ts`.

 ```diff
 - import styles from './navigation-menu.css';